laike9m/Cyberbrain/README.md

 ## Support

-I'm almost working full time (besides my regular job) on Cyberbrain.
-This project is huge, complicated and will last for years, however it will reshape how people think and do debugging.
-That's why I need **your** support.
+Cyberbrain is a huge and complicated project that will last for years, but once finished, it will reshape how people think and do debugging.
+Your support can help sustain it.
 Let's make it the best Python debugging tool 🤟!

 [:heart: Sponsor on GitHub](https://github.com/sponsors/laike9m)